 Configure a Dial-Up Remote Access Server

-You can use a server running Routing and Remote Access to provide dial-up access to your corporate intranet.
+You can use an RRAS server to provide dial-up access to your corporate intranet.
 If you want the remote access server to support multiple, dial-up networking TCP/IP-based connections, complete the following steps:

 Configure the dial-in ports.